 How To Choose a Name For Your House

 So how do you come up with a cool name for your home?
-When you’re trying to find a good name for your house, there are various different factors you can focus on, from your home’s unique qualities and style, to where you live, local history and your likes.
+When you’re trying to find a good name for your house, there are various different factors you can focus on, from your home’s unique qualities and style, to where you live, local history and your personal likes and interests.
 Thinking about some of these factors can be a great way to springboard ideas for a memorable name.

 - Architectural and Home Style: Consider your home’s type and architectural style.
 Does it have Victorian elegance, modern minimalism, or rustic charm?
 Is it a house, villa, flat, apartment, bungalow, barn conversion, old rectory, old school house, old post house or a mountain cabin?
 Are there any prominent features that make your house stand out, such as a picket fence, it’s on a corner, the colour of the property, shutters or a winding drive?
-For example, “Corner House,” “White House,” “Pink Cottage,” or “Picket Fence Cottage.”
+For example, some names for homes might include, “Corner House,” “White House,” “Pink Cottage,” or “Picket Fence Cottage.”

 - Location and Surroundings: Think about your home’s surroundings.
 Is it nestled in serene countryside, located near the sea, at the end of a long and windy lane or amidst the bustling cityscape?
-For example, “Salty Breezes Cottage,” “Ocean View”, “Windy Bottom,” or “Lofty Mansions.”
+For example, some unique house names with meaning could be, “Salty Breezes Cottage,” “Ocean View”, “Windy Bottom,” or “Lofty Mansions.”

 - Flora and Fauna: Do you have a particular tree, plant or flower in the garden, perhaps that’s been there a long time, that could be an ideal name?
-For example, “Lilac Cottage,” “Orchard House,” or “Birchwood House.”
+For example, “Lilac Cottage,” “Orchard House,” or “Birchwood House,” are just a few ideas for names for homes that link to flora and fauna.

 - Historical Significance: Does your home have a rich history or any notable events associated with it?
 Are there any significant local events in ancient times that could inspire a new home name or did it have a particular owner in the past that’s relevant?